Tone, style, and voice—what do writers mean by those words? Is it worth being accurate and distinguishing between them?

 So, let’s create definitions that differentiate between what happens automatically in our writing, what others perceive, and what we can control in revision.
 Here’s my pass.

-Your voice is how your thoughts appear in writing naturally – your writing voice is unique to the way that your brain assembles thoughts and words.
+Your writing voice originates in the unique way your brain assembles thoughts and words.
 Just as your loved ones can recognize your spoken voice, your written prose may bear your unmistakable signature—at least in first drafts.

 Tone Belongs to the Reader